-- Conduct a review of the financial stability of State System universities assuming the continuation of present operations and as impacted by potential integrations (July-October 2020) - Develop implementation plan(s) for candidate integrations for Board approval (October 2020-April 2021) - Submit proposed implementation plan(s) for public comment for a period not less than 60 days (May-June 2021) - Submit implementation plan for final approval by the Board (July 2021) - Integration effected (July 2022)
+- Conduct a review of the financial stability of State System universities assuming the continuation of present operations and as impacted by potential integrations (July-October 2020) - Develop implementation plan(s) for candidate integrations for Board approval (October 2020-April 2021) - Submit proposed implementation plan(s) for public comment for a period not less than 60 days (May-June 2021) - Submit proposed implementation plan for final approval by the Board (July 2021) - Integration effected (July 2022)

 Based on this proposed timeline, activities associated with implementation would begin in July 2021.
-The implementation plan sets out a phased implementation schedule, with those deliverables required for core operations necessary to register and provide services for students for the Fall semester of 2022 being prioritized as Phase 1.
-The development and implementation of an integrated curriculum would begin in July 2021 upon Board approval of the plan and continue in phases for three years with full integration accomplished by Fall 2024.
+The proposed-implementation plan-is recommending sets out a phased implementation schedule, with those deliverables required for core operations necessary to register and provide services for students for the Fall semester of 2022 being prioritized as Phase 1.

+with activities required for the arrival of students for the Fall semester of 2022 being deemed PhasThe development and implementation of an integrated curriculum would begin in July 2021 upon Board approval of the plan and continue in phases for three years with full integration accomplished by Fall 2024.
 The approach (see section 5) enables significant faculty engagement, supports program-specific accreditation needs, and provides greater clarity to new and existing students about available degree paths and program options.